Ankitabit3496/TaskManager/README.md

 # _Task-Manager_
-This Task-Manager application is developed using Django that let's you manage your daily tasks in one place.
+This Task-Manager application is a secure web-app developed using Django that let's you manage your daily tasks in one place.

 ## Demo
 [Click Here](https://taskmanagerproapp.herokuapp.com/)